-SCHOOL or DEPARTMENT: District Office .5 CPSE Chairperson PROGRAM: Special Education BUDGET YEAR 2023-24 RECOMMENDATION: X ADDITION CHANGE in CONFIGURATION REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
-Enrollment changes Program expansion Program restructuring, reorg., or redesign Response to a new mandate ESTIMATED COST OF ADD or (REDUCTION)?
-Year 1 (annual) cost = \$55,000 (recurring) Year 2 = Year 3 = BACKGROUND AND RATIONALE Ongoing increase in CSE students 2016-17 409, 21-22 562 Currently CSE Chairpeople are divided into 3 positions (2.7 F) CPSE/Primary CSE Chair - responsible for all initials, Preschool and k-5 students CSE Chair Secondary - responsible for all CSE function annual reviews done across SHS.
-Supervisory responsible double of the secondary level Out of District Chairperson/District Psychologist - responsible double of the secondary level Asst.
-Supt Expansion of responsibilities has made Chairped coordination and complex meetings.
+SCHOOL or DEPARTMENT: District Office .5 CPSE Chairperson PROGRAM: Special Education BUDGET YEAR 2023-24 RECOMMENDATION: × ADDITION ■ CHANGE in CONFIGURATION ■ REDUCTION WHAT'S DRIVING THE RECOMMENDATION? ■ Enrollment changes ■ Program expansion × Program restructuring, reorg., or redesign ■ Response to a new mandate ESTIMATED COST OF ADD or (REDUCTION)?
+Year 1 (annual) cost = \$55,000 (recurring) Year 2 = Year 3 = BACKGROUND AND RATIONALE Ongoing increase in CSE students 2016-17 409, 21-22 564 Currently CSE Chairpeople are divided into 3 positions (2.7 F CPSE/Primary CSE Chair - responsible for all initials, Preschool and k-5 students CSE Chair Secondary - responsible for all CSE function annual reviews done across SHS.
+Supervisory respondent placed by District on the secondary level Out of District Chairperson/District Psychologist - responsible for all CSE stude location services at Immaculate Heart of Mary School Asst.
+Supt Expansion of responsibilities has made Chairper coordination and complex meetings.
 Current caseloads have become challenging to handle.
-An incomplex intervention for a number of students on the secondary intervention for a number of students of the secondary intervention for a number of students of the secondary intervention for a number of students of program reviews, Pre-school transitions for both ons grades 6-12, MS/HS transitions, finalizing all nsibility for CSE testing, out of District students onsible for all parentally placed students (both nts k-5, 0.3 FTE counseling at SHS, District of ople more responsible for high needs student crease in mental health needs has led to more CURRENT PROGRAM STAFFING - 2.7 chairperson FTEs - Assistant Superintendent for Special Education and St. Sers.
-Sers.
-ASSOCIATED IMPACTS Allow for more student focused work with staff Increased ability to meet compliance timelines for CSE functions and reporting Dedicated focus to CPSE children which will allow Primary CSE chair to take on Out-of District Students relieving caseloads across all positions Allow for reorganization discussion on Special Education administration HOW WILL THE CHANGE BE MONITORED FOR IMPACT? - Adherence to mandated timelines and compliance - Monitor for increase in support for teachers and building supervisors
+An in intensive intervention for a number of students on the second TE): program reviews, Pre-school transitions for both ons grades 6-12, MS/HS transitions, finalizing all nsibility for CSE testing, out of District students oonsible for all parentally placed students (both ents k-5, 0.3 FTE counseling at SHS, District of ople more responsible for high needs student crease in mental health needs has led to more CURRENT PROGRAM STAFFING 2.7 chairperson FTEs Assistant Superintendent for Special Education and St. Sers.
+ASSOCIATED IMPACTS Allow for more student focused work with staff Increased ability to meet compliance timelines for CSE functions and reporting Dedicated focus to CPSE children which will allow Primary CSE chair to take on Out-of District Students relieving caseloads across all positions Allow for reorganization discussion on Special Education administration HOW WILL THE CHANGE BE MONITORED FOR IMPACT?
+Adherence to mandated timelines and compliance Monitor for increase in support for teachers and building supervisors